email markparmstrong@gmail.com

 github github.com/armkeh

-• 5 appointments for Computer Science 3MI3, “Principles of Programming Languages”.
+• 5 appointments for teaching “Principles of Programming Languages”.

 • Planned and prepared lecture materials and assignments/tests including both written and programming evaluations.